 - Cook for about 10-15 min uncovered on medium heat.

-- Add the ginger and the lemon zest, mix and allow to cook for a further 3 min uncovered.
+- Add the ginger and the lemon zest, mix, and allow to cook for a further 3 min uncovered.
 The syrup texture should be one of runny honey.

 - Take some syrup out on a plate, allow it to cool slightly and if it splits when you draw a line with a spoon or your finger through the middle of the syrup it should remain split, it is ready.
 It will thicken more after.
-Be careful and keep a good eye on it, don’t go away while making it as it can caramelise fairly quick.
+Be careful and keep a good eye on it, don’t go away while making it as it can caramelize fairly quickly.
 The heat should be medium to low.

-- Once you have decided it’s ready, have a sterilised jar or two smaller ones ready and transfer it carefully into these.
+- Once you have decided it’s ready, have a sterilized jar or two smaller ones ready and transfer it carefully into these.
 Close with the lid and wrap it into a towel so it will slowly cool down.

 - Squeeze a dash of lemon juice and give it a nice grind of freshly ground black or red pepper at the very end just before turning the heat off.